-Texas Tech escapes Kansas 16-13 without coach Wells
+Texas Tech tops Kansas 16-13 with Wells out because of virus

 Both defenders stayed down on the field for several minutes, though Logan was helped to the sideline before Berryhill was immobilized and taken off the field on a cart.

-Coach Les Miles said after the game Berryhill was fine and expected to fly home with the team.
+A school spokesman said Berryhill was cleared after precautionary tests at a hospital, returned to the stadium and was on the sideline in street clothes.
+Berryhill flew home with the team.
 While not offering any specifics, Miles said the injury appeared to be temporary rather than longer term.

 UP NEXT